KParthSingh/Interval-based-reminder/README.md

 This project was built for people whose routines look like:

-“Take this pill… then 30 minutes later take that pill… then 30 minutes later eat… then 4 hours later take the next thing… then 4 more hours… then 4 more hours…”
+“Take this pill… then 30 minutes later take that pill… then 30 minutes later eat… then 4 hours later take the next thing… then 10 minutes… then 4 more hours…” Basically pomodoro with extra steps.

 “Start whenever I manage to start.
 Everything else follows automatically.”